kristjanlink/jekyll-now/_posts/2020-09-23-simple_bash_script_to_check_string_length.md

 That's it!
 All you need to do now is save it as something short and convenient (I called it len without the ".sh" extension because I use Python a lot) and move it to the "bin" directory.
 Linux users may have to give it execution permissions.
 I am using MINGW64 on Windows where this step isn't required.

-Now, given that there's a file called "len" in the "bin" directory with the above code, it should work by just typing "len <string>" (don't forget quotes if your string has spaces!):
+Now, given that there's a file called "len" in the "bin" directory with the above code, it should work by just typing "len" followed by a space and the string (don't forget quotes if your string has spaces!):

 {% highlight bash %}
 User@Computer MINGW64 /